-Mesothelioma is a cancer caused by exposure to asbestos, it is classified as a rare cancer, although it seems these days to be quite prevalent.
-Mesothelioma can be present in the lungs, referred to as pleural mesothelioma, or in the abdominal cavity near the intestines, referred to as peritoneal mesothelioma, unfortunately, in can also be found near the heart, pericardial mesothelioma, the symptoms vary slightly by placement.
+Mesothelioma is cancer caused by exposure to asbestos, it is classified as rare cancer, although it seems these days to be quite prevalent.
+Mesothelioma can be present in the lungs, referred to as pleural mesothelioma, or in the abdominal cavity near the intestines, referred to as peritoneal mesothelioma, unfortunately, it can also be found near the heart, pericardial mesothelioma, the symptoms vary slightly by placement.

-Mesothelioma symptoms include mild to severe chest pain, cough, irregular heartbeat, constant fatigue, and changes in breathing pattern.
+Mesothelioma symptoms include mild to severe chest pain, cough, irregular heartbeat, constant fatigue, and changes in breathing patterns.

 All types of mesothelioma have general body pain, difficulty swallowing, and inflammation of the neck and face.